gianluccacolangelo/AutoFlashcards/README.md

 ## ✨ Features
 - 🔍 Extracts highlights from PDF files
 - 📝 Generates context around highlights
-- 🤖 Creates flashcards using advanced language models (LLMs)
+- 🤖 Creates flashcards using LLMs (Gemini, OpenaI, Anthropic)
 - 📥 Exports flashcards to Anki
 - 🔄 Automatically updates flashcards when PDFs are moved or renamed
 - 💾 Stores highlights in a SQLite database to avoid duplicates